Skip to main content

 Cookie Consent Handling for Web Scrapers

 Cookie consent banners inject dialog markup into the DOM, contaminate extracted text with "accept cookies" boilerplate, and can block entire pages behind consent walls.
 Handling them requires a two-layer approach: network-level blocking with filter lists like EasyList Cookie (via @ghostery/adblocker-playwright) to prevent CMP scripts from loading, and DOM-level interaction with tools like autoconsent for anything that slips through.
-Contextractor uses the Ghostery filter list approach in its Apify pipeline, which covers the majority of consent dialogs without per-site configuration.
+Contextractor combines both layers in its crawler: @ghostery/adblocker-playwright network blocking plus DOM-level stripping of residual consent containers before extraction, all toggled by the closeCookieModals setting, which covers the majority of consent dialogs without per-site configuration.